Red Dwarf: The Promised Land: Plot

 Rodon arrives to take the Anubis Stone, quickly departing back to his battlecruiser where he orders the Iron Star be fired upon.
 The Dwarfers and the three clerics all flee back to Starbug and leave before the destruction of the Iron Star, but damage taken by the debris causes them to crash land onto a desert moon.
 Rodon's ship catches up with them and gives chase, forcing them to hide in a sandstorm, only to end up trapped underground.
 Looking for help, Rimmer, who has become a black-and-white low energy setting, contacts Holly and convinces him to upload the last saved back-up files of the original Holly into his system, thus restoring his memories and previous 'computer-senile' personality.
 In an attempt to help them, Holly launches a mining torpedo which destroys the entire moon, throwing Starbug clear in the shockwave.
 Regrouping on Red Dwarf, they learn that Rodon and his crew are on the ship, and have come to return the Anubis Stone, seeing it as worthless.
 Before leaving, he leaves a bomb aboard Red Dwarf to kill them all.

 Lister realises that the Anubis Stone's beetle dung shell is a top layer, and removes it to reveal the real Stone which is a source of immense power.
 Transferring this power to Rimmer reengages his Diamond Light form, and with seconds to spare Rimmer takes the bomb out into space to detonate harmlessly.
 Lister then leads an attack against Rodon, where he and Rimmer create a laser pointer aimed at Rodon so his own people attack him, causing his ship to lose control and hit an asteroid, destroying it and all aboard.
-Looking to reboot Kryten, who has been serving as Rimmer's power supply, they discover that his system is locked up and he cannot recharge.
+Looking to reboot Kryten, who has been serving as Rimmer's power supply and was visibly in disrepair throughout the adventure in need of a service, they discover that his system is locked up and he cannot recharge.
 In order to save Kryten, Rimmer forgoes his superpowers and uses the Anubis Stone to restore Kryten back to life.
 The Dwarfers return the clerics to the Cat Fleet, where they thank Lister for showing them the true legend they should be following, revealing they now worship Rimmer as a god.
 The ships part ways and the Dwarfers return home.